 Personnel Action Primary Unit Chair PA1.
 Reappointment review of non-tenure-track faculty All tenure-track faculty in the Leeds division where the faculty member is currently appointed plus those in the division where the faculty member will be reappointed (if different) immediately following the personnel action Chair of the Leeds division where the faculty member is currently appointed, if any; otherwise, chair of the Leeds division where faculty member will be appointed following the personnel action PA2.
 Comprehensive review of untenured, tenure-track faculty All tenured faculty in the Leeds division where the faculty member is currently appointed plus those in the Leeds division where the faculty member will be appointed (if different) immediately following the personnel action Chair of the Leeds division where the faculty member is currently appointed, if any; otherwise, chair of the Leeds division where faculty member will be appointed following the personnel action PA3.
 Mandatory or voluntary review for promotion to Associate Professor and/or for tenure, including new hires All tenured faculty members in the Leeds division where the faculty member is currently appointed (if any) at or above the rank of associate professor plus those in the division where the faculty member will be appointed (if different) immediately following the personnel action.
 Chair of the Leeds division where the faculty member is currently appointed, if any; otherwise, chair of the Leeds division where faculty member will be appointed following the personnel action PA4.
 Voluntary review for promotion to professor, including new hires All faculty holding the rank of professor in the Leeds School Leeds faculty member holding rank of professor appointed by the Leeds dean to chair committee of all Leeds faculty members holding rank of professor PA5.
-Mandatory post- tenure review See Section F See Section F a) Primary Unit and Primary Unit Chair.
-The Leeds School primary unit and primary unit chair by type of personnel action are given below:
+Mandatory post- tenure review See Section F See Section F primary unit.
+Membership in the primary unit excludes the faculty member from participating or voting in the associated LSPAC and Vice Chancellor's Advisory Committee (VCAC) reviews.
+If a primary unit, as defined above for personnel actions PA1, PA2 and PA3, comprises fewer than five members, then the Leeds dean in consultation with the primary unit chair appoints additional eligible (i.e., tenure-track for PA1 or tenured for PA2 and PA3) Leeds faculty members to the primary unit.